PoultryNet® and PoultryNet® Plus 12/42/3 Kits

 - Verticals are white plastic strings placed every 3"

-- Posts are available with a single spike (SS) or double spike (DS) that goes into the ground.
+- Line posts (0.60" dia.) are available with a single spike (SS) or double spike (DS).
+PoultryNet Plus is available only with double spike line posts.

-- Each net comes with 1 repair kit and 1 warning sign.
+Each netting kit comes with 1 Warning Sign and 1 Repair Kit.

-On PoultryNets, the bottom hot wire can slip off of the plastic portion of the end posts down onto the metal spikes.
+With PoultryNet, the bottom hot wire can slip off of the plastic portion of the end posts onto the metal spikes.
 This will cause a dead short and no energy will be on the fence.
 Unhook the energizer and slide the hot wire back onto the post.
-Hook energizer back to the net and test.
+Reconnect the energizer to the net and test.

 Listed below are recommended optional components.
 Your particular situation may require alternative recommendations.
 Please call and talk to our fence consultants if there are any questions at 800-282-6631.